 Originally a small fishing village shaded by eucalyptus and olive trees, Portofino has become a sunny and relaxing paradise on the Ligurian Riviera.

-The exquisite swimming cove at Paraggi is just around the corner, and from to the summit of Monte Portofino, above the town, are stunning panoramic views across the Mediterranean to the mountains of Corsica.
+The exquisite swimming cove at Paraggi is just around the corner and from the summit of Monte Portofino are stunning panoramic views across the Mediterranean, reaching as far as the mountains of Corsica.
 Cocktails at the famous Hotel Splendido overlooking the harbour are a must.

 Wake up anchored close to the Cinque Terre, five incredibly beautiful secluded villages surrounded by spectacular scenery and tranquil beaches.
 They are inaccessible by road and so take a tender ashore and explore.

 Riomaggiore boasts topsy-turvy pastel houses.
 Manarola is perched majestically on a rock and backed by terraced vineyards.
 Climb the winding stairs at Corniglia, and sit back to enjoy lunch and a bottle of the local white wine whilst overlooking the spectacular views.
-Vernazza is the prettiest of all, and a typical Italian Riviera fishing village sitting in a rocky cove of dark rocks, with brightly coloured houses, whilst Monterosso Al Mare’s cobbled streets are the busiest, with many restaurants tucked away.
+Vernazza is the prettiest of all, and a typical Italian Riviera fishing village sitting in a rocky cove of dark rocks with brightly coloured houses, whilst Monterosso Al Mare’s cobbled streets are the busiest, with many restaurants tucked away down winding streets.

-Forte dei Marmi has in the last century become a world- famous tourist resort and part of its original environment has successfully been transformed into delightful gardens and meadows with secluded villas surrounded by greenery, maintaining respect for nature.
+In the last century, Forte dei Marmi has become a world- famous tourist resort and, maintaining its respect for nature, part of its original environment has successfully been transformed into delightful gardens and meadows with secluded villas surrounded by greenery.

-In the countryside surrounding Forte dei Marmi there is an architectural, historical and cultural heritage to be discovered, charming villages are nestled in the numerous valleys or are perched at the top of hills and the beauty of alpine pastures can be enjoyed on the scenic Apuan Alps.
+In the countryside surrounding Forte dei Marmi there is an architectural, historical and cultural heritage to be discovered, charming villages are nestled in the numerous valleys or perched atop tumbling hills, and the beauty of alpine pastures can be enjoyed on the scenic Apuan Alps.

 This pretty seaside resort is one of the most famous in Tuscany and is one of the two main towns on Argentario.

 The neighbouring island of Giglio is only a short distance away.
 Offshore the conditions are perfect for watersports.
-Ashore in the harbour of Giglio Porto and walk up through the vineyards to the medieval town of Castello.
+Step ashore via the harbour of Giglio Porto and walk up through the vineyards to the medieval town of Castello.

-Rome, with its more than 2000 years of history, has one of the biggest cultural heritages in the world.
-From the Roman Empire times through the Renaissance and Baroque to the actual age.
+Rome, with more than 2,000 years of history, has one of the biggest cultural heritages in the world, from the time of the Roman Empire through the Renaissance and Baroque eras to the present day.
 Rome is a fascinating city.
-You should visit the Coliseum constructed in 80 AD and who could hold more than 50,000 spectators and the smallest State in the World: The Vatican.
+You should visit the Coliseum constructed in 80 AD and which could hold more than 50,000 spectators, as well as the smallest state in the world, the Vatican.

-Rome’s fantastic sets of Piazzas are ideal to hang out, blend in and experience the everyday Rome life.
-Piazza di Spagna, at the foot of Spanish Steps is perhaps the most popular spot.
+Rome’s fantastic piazzas are ideal spots to blend in and experience the everyday Rome life.
+Piazza di Spagna, at the foot of Spanish Steps is perhaps the most popular.
 Its beauty is further enhanced by Bernini’s boat-shaped Barcaccia fountain.
-The stunning, Piazza Navona was built on the ruins of Domitian’s stadium.
+The stunning Piazza Navona was built on the ruins of Domitian’s stadium.
 It’s lined with baroque palaces and holds three fountains, including Bernini’s Fountain of the Rivers.
-Among other spots, Piazza Barbeni, Piazza Venezia and The Campo dei Fiori are worth a visit.
+Among other must-sees are Piazza Barbeni, Piazza Venezia and The Campo dei Fiori.

-Ponza is one of the Pontine Islands, or Ponza Islands, a volcanic island group in the Tyrrhenian Sea off the west coast just to the north of Naples.
+Ponza is one of the Pontine Islands - or Ponza Islands - a volcanic island group located off the coast just to the north of Naples in the Tyrrhenian Sea.

-Ponza is the largest and most developed though still relatively quiet.
-A perfect place for a day’s relaxation.
-The island is a popular summer resort and is good for its beaches, bays and snorkelling.
+Although still relatively quiet, Ponza is the largest and most developed Pontine Island, and a perfect place for a day’s relaxation.
+The island is a popular summer resort, and boasts beaches, bays and snorkelling opportunities.
 The water is remarkably clear, and in the treacherous shallows of the Secca dei Mattom, between the islands of Ponza and Palmarola, archaeologists have uncovered a number of wrecks of Roman galleys dating from the Republican Period.
-Other sites of interest include the San Silverio church, Governor’s Palace and a Fortress.
-Stop off on the north side of the island and Marina Grande – you can have diner at Da Paolino.
+Other sites of interest include the San Silverio church and Governor’s Palace.
+Stop off on the north side of the island and have dinner at Da Paolino.

-After lifting anchor we will head to the Archipelago of the Pontine Islands.
+After lifting anchor, explore the other islands of the Pontine archipelago.
 These sunny islands offer a playground of sparkling turquoise waters, secluded beaches, tiny vineyards and an uncommon serenity.
-In the morning we will anchor off Santo Stefano – associated with the former prison which has long since closed.
-The circular building was built by architect Carpi in 1794-95 and out of curiosity; you can visit the prison if you wish.
-In the afternoon we will visit neighbouring Ventotene, only half a mile away.
-A walk around Ventotene is worth the effort - especially for nature lovers.
+In the morning, anchor off Santo Stefano – associated with the former prison which has long since closed.
+The circular building was built by architect Carpi in 1794-95 and, out of curiosity, you can visit the prison if you wish.
+In the afternoon, visit neighbouring Ventotene, only half a mile away.
+A walk around Ventotene is worth the effort, especially for nature lovers.
 Starting at Eolo Point, stroll to Cala Rossano beach with its caves and tiny harbour and on to the ancient Roman harbour.
 This is a curious island of tiny fishing villages with pink, blue and white houses.
 The island’s sparkling waters are perfect for an afternoon swim.